-You could call my work a visual diary filled with images and artifacts representing a personal and at times an imagined history.
+You could call my work a visual diary filled with queer and peculiar images and artifacts representing a personal and at times an imagined history.
 I make things that are in response to what I experience; what I can get close enough to in order to see it clearly.
 The fragments of a life can be drawn, sculpted and pieced together to convey an emotion, and reconstruct a story.

 Living and working in New York City, I find endless inspiration from the city’s physical landscape and the cultural clash of its people.
 An evolving series of sketchbooks capture an eclectic succession of observed and imagined drawings that I create on daily subway rides en-route to my studio.
 The imagery in my sketchbooks contain recurring categories of genre: Still lives various domestic and imagined objects prescient of future sculpture; Pots drawings of vessel forms with abstracted surfaces and textures; Portraits of family, friends, and strangers on a train; Talking Points fragments of over–heard conversations, phrases, and poetry; and Abstractions cryptic depictions and doodles of point, line, texture and form.
 These drawings led directly to the creation of A Congregation of Wits, a series of over forty prints, one thousand drawings, and animations.
-They also reveal the preliminary working through of ideas for Retablos an ongoing body of sculpture and paintings reminiscent of the domestic altars and still lives I grew up with.
+They also reveal the preliminary working through of ideas for Memento, Pentimento; an ongoing body of sculptures and paintings reminiscent of the domestic altars and still lives I grew up with.
 I think a life can be understood best by looking at the artifacts we surround ourselves with.